Have a Sweet Day This Valentine’s Day

 Show some love from sunup to sundown with these ways to celebrate Valentine’s Day.
-Since the special holiday is on Monday this year, consider celebrating all day on Saturday or Sunday.
+Since the special holiday is on a weekday this year, consider celebrating all day on Saturday or Sunday.

 Wake the kids up to a breakfast of heart-shaped pancakes and fresh fruit.
 Use a cookie cutter to cut out hearts for pancakes, and for strawberries, carve out the stem of the strawberry in a circular motion.
 Chop the strawberry in half, and then cut a small v-shape into the top of the strawberry.

 Set the tone of the day with a heart garland made of construction paper, twine and mini-clothespins from the craft store.
 If you want to elevate it above pure decoration, have family members write notes of love and appreciation to each other on the hearts.
 Or see who in the family is the most creative with puns and art – “I can’t bear to be without you!”

 Your heart cookie cutter comes to the rescue again for an afternoon treat with these festive sugar cookies.
 Whether you channel Martha Stewart in your decorating or keep it simple, the basic recipe is the same.
 Bake the cookies together, and set up a decorating station for your kids to experiment with different designs.
 Buy or make frosting, and set out sprinkles, red sugar, cinnamon candies or pink and red M&M’S.